jessicayinglee/site/_posts/2020-10-26-sql-project.md

 date: 2020-01-03
 ---

-# Background
-The company produces market research reports on a variety of topics; each report is referred to as a "product".
-For each product, the company works with multiple people from each client company.
-Contact information for all of these people are saving in the client database, along with their assigned role.
+The goal of this project is to send emails to Key Contacts for each product at each company that purchases that product.
+The email will contain a list of all other contacts in the client database that are associated with the Key Contact's product(s) and company.
 Roles are given to contacts at each company, for each product.

+Each person in the database is assigned a role.
 The roles are:

 * Key Contact (KC).
 The KC is the "owner" of the product and signs the participation agreement.
 Each product has only one KC at each participating company.
 * Key Contact Cc (KCCC).
 The KCCCs are cc'd on all e-mails to the KC.
 * Data Contact (DC).
 The DCs are contacted for matters related to data collection.
 * Registered User (RU).
 RUs are people who make significant use of the product.

-The goal of this project is to send each KC a list of KCCCs, DCs, and RUs at their company for each product they are involved in.
-This task requires multiple merge queries on the database.
 The queries will select from the following tables:

 ** insert image of tables **